Kevin Williams (defensive tackle): Minnesota Vikings

 In 2003, Williams was one of the top impact rookie defenders in team history and led the Vikings with 10.5 sacks, the 2nd-most sacks by a Vikings rookie behind Keith Millard's 11.0 in 1985.
 He was a consensus All-Rookie team honoree having started opening 12 games of the season at left defensive end and moved inside to start at nose tackle for the final 4 games.
 He set the Vikings rookie record with 3.0 sacks in season finale at Arizona on December 28.
 Williams was named NFC Defensive Rookie of the Month when he had 18 tackles, 5.0 sacks, a forced fumble and an interception in the 4-game stretch and joined Carl Eller (1964) and Al Noga (1988) as the only rookie defensive ends in team history to start the season opener when he debuted in the lineup at Green Bay September 7 and also joined defensive end Lance Johnstone as players with 10.0+ sacks, the first time in Vikings history since 1993 when Chris Doleman and John Randle accomplished the feat.

 Williams compiled 11.5 sacks in 2004, 4 in 2005, and 5 in 2006.
-Williams played under tackle in the Minnesota Vikings 4-3 defense, with teammate Pat Williams manning the nose tackle position.
-They were known collectively as the "Williams Wall" as well as the "Williams Wrecking Crew" due to their physical presence at the line of scrimmage, an attribute that helped them lead the Vikings to the best rushing defense in the league for three consecutive seasons (2006–08).
+Williams played under tackle in the Vikings 4–3 defense, with teammate Pat Williams manning the nose tackle position.
+They were known collectively as the "Williams Wall" as well as the "Williams Wrecking Crew" due to their physical presence at the line of scrimmage, an attribute that helped them lead the Vikings to the best rushing defense in the league for three consecutive seasons (2006–2008).

 On December 23, 2006, the Minnesota Vikings signed him to a new 7-year contract extension that could reach $50 million with incentives, the contract also included $16 million in guaranteed money.

 In 2007, during the NFL Kickoff game, Williams intercepted Atlanta Falcons quarterback Joey Harrington and ran 54 yards for a touchdown in the 1st quarter.
 This was the Vikings' first TD for the 2007 season.
 In week 14 of the same season, Williams intercepted San Francisco 49ers quarterback Trent Dilfer and returned the pick for a touchdown in the 1st quarter.
-It was the first touchdown of the game and William's second interception touchdown of the season.
+It was the first touchdown of the game and Williams' second interception touchdown of the season.

 On December 2, 2008, he received a four-game suspension for use of a diuretic, which can be used a masking agent for steroid use.
 It is believed that the diuretic was found in a weight-loss supplement that he had been taking.
 Williams, along with Pat Williams, appealed the suspension to a Minnesota federal court; the judge ruled against the NFL's decision and allowed all suspended players, including Williams, to play until a further review of the case.
 The case review had been ongoing through the entire 2009 and 2010 NFL seasons, but in 2011, he was suspended for only 2 games under the rules of the new Collective Bargaining Agreement.